mjordan/islandora_log_ingest/README.md

 * Identifiers is a sting containing all of the values of the dc:identifier elemements in an object's DC datastream.
 If the DC datastream contains more than one dc:identifier element, the values from all dc:identifier elements are concatenated using a delimiter defined in the admin settings.
 If dc:identifier is empty, an empty string will be written to the log.
 * PID is the PID of the object being ingested.

 Its purpose it to provide a simple way of relating PIDs to identifiers defined in incoming objects' metadata datastreams.
+This log can then be used in custom Tuque scripts or other contexts.

 ## Configuration